Openscapes/kyber/README.md

 repo_name <- "2021-ilm-rotj"

 # This will open a README.Rmd for you to edit
+# In yaml of README.Rmd, `cohort_name: "Cohort"` replace "Cohort" with specific cohort name
 repo_path <- init_repo(repo_name)

 # Then render the README.Rmd to README.md